National Endowment for the Arts FAQs and Information for Applicants and Grantees in response to COVID-19

 Yes.
 All of our application review panels are virtual.
 Panelists work and meet remotely.
-Staff conducts panel reviews through our electronic systems and can do so at our offices and remotely.
+Staff conduct panel reviews through our electronic systems, and can do so whether we are in our offices or working remotely.

-What if our organization applied to the February 2020 Grants for Arts Projects deadline and we need to make a change to our project as a result of COVID-19?
+What if our organization submits an application and then later discover that we need to make a change to our project as a result of COVID-19?

 Applicants should notify National Endowment for the Arts discipline staff of any significant changes in their project that occurs after they have submitted their application.
 Our staff will work with you to determine the appropriate course of action.

 Will I be able to contact Arts Endowment staff?

 Yes.
 Whether working at our offices or remotely, our staff is available to answer your questions.
 It is possible, however, that your regular contact may be unavailable.
 If you don’t get a response within a reasonable period of time, feel free to reach out to someone else in your regular contact’s office.
 Current Arts Endowment awardees can reach the Office of Grants Management at email@example.com.